 Stockholm is a beautiful city, and of course, the surroundings of the town offers many amazing spots for ice skating on natural ices.
 But you can also skate right in the middle of the city on artificial ices, even if the weather is warm and there’s no snow.

-It’s free to skate (except one place on the list) if you bring your own blades – but if you don’t, rental skates are available at a very reasonable price.
+It’s free to skate (except one place in the guide) if you bring your own blades – but if you don’t, rental skates are available at a very reasonable price.
 So put on a pair and get ready for one of the funniest outdoor activities you can have during the wintertime.
 And don’t worry if you never tried ice skating before, anyone can do it with a little bit of practice.
 It’s the perfect way to get in the winter feeling.

 To find out when the ice rinks are open to the public you can check the website motionera.stockholm/skridskoakning.